All my life, summer began when the strawberries were ripe.

 Cool-Whip won’t cut it!
 Don’t disrespect your berries, body, and tastebuds like that.

-A few optional ingredients can be added to the cream before whipping – a bit of the natural sweetener of your choice and maybe a touch of vanilla extract.
+A few optional ingredients can be added to the cream before whipping – a bit of the organic cane sugar and maybe a touch of vanilla extract.
 I use a couple teaspoons of cane sugar per cup of cream and usually don’t bother with the vanilla.

 Use a mixer or your trusty whisk to beat the whipped cream to the desired consistency.
 (Just be careful not to overbeat and cross into Butterdom like I have a few times.)